It is a great challenge to discover your talent, especially if you are an average Ukrainian kid who has next to no options available.

-To motivate children to join the project, together with the platform, we launched a competition: participants had to watch educational videos in the chosen field and complete tasks from the influencer.
-The completed task had to be uploaded to social networks with the project hashtag.
-The best received prizes from the EU Delegation to Ukraine.
+To motivate children to join the project, we launched a competition at the platform’s launch.
+Participants had to watch training videos in the chosen direction and complete the task from the influencer.
+Upon finishing the task, one had to upload it to social networks using the project hashtag.
+The best participants won prizes from the EU Delegation to Ukraine.

-allowed every child in Ukraine, regardless of social status, geography, or experience, to try themselves in creative areas and discover their abilities.
-Our victory is that the project continues to live after the official part of the competition.
-Even without further promotion, the project remains popular with the audience and is autonomous, continuing to shape the image of the EU Delegation to Ukraine among children and adolescents.
+EU TALENT.Space provided an excellent opportunity for any child in Ukraine irrespective of social status, geography, or previous experience to try various creative crafts and discover their inner inclinations.
+Our big victory is that the project lives on after the official competition part is over.
+Even without additional promotion, the project is in demand among the audience and is autonomous, shaping the image of the EU Delegation to Ukraine among zoomers.

 To find out more about the project, watch our video.